MaksimBragin/MaksimBragin/README.md

 ### Additional Information

-- Not providing standalone “business card” websites as separate projects;
-- Developing **landing pages** as part of own systems or within complex solutions;
+- I specialize in websites as information systems — where functionality and data handling matter more than mere presentation;
 - Available to work as a **legal entity**;
 - **Discounts available** for large-scale projects.